mateuszone/Real-estate-scrapper/README.md

 * Beautifulsoup4

 ## Setup
 HINT!
-To make this script working you need to download seleniuwebdriver and specify path in hard disc and  set up your own google form.
+To make this script working you need to download seleniuM-webdriver and specify path in hard disc and  set up your own google form.

 Then you should clone this repository: